hvolschenk/git-gt/README.md

 Or any other way you can imagine it.

-The only drawback to this is that there are certain branch names that cannot be used because of this, these are: st, br, ad, cm, pl, ps, de - or anyother command name that I might have forgotten to list here
+The only drawback to this is that there are certain branch names that cannot be used because of this, these are: st, br, ad, cm, pl, ps, de, mg - or anyother command name that I might have forgotten to list here